hackerkid/snowden-docs/README.md

 # snowden (HTTP Proxy Serever) Docs

-This repo contains the docs for the HTTP proxy server which I made for the networking course.
-The source code would be made public once the evaluation is over at github.com/hackerkid/snowdn
+This repo contains the docs for the HTTP proxy server which I (Vishnu Ks, IIT2013075) made for the networking course.
+The source code would be made public once the evaluation is over at github.com/hackerkid/snowden

 ##Installing